Denis Smith (footballer, born 1947): Bristol City

 Smith was only out of work for nine weeks before being appointed manager of Bristol City on 9 March 1992.
 He succeeded Jimmy Lumsden, who left the club second-from-bottom in the Second Division.
 Smith felt the team lacked pace, so signed 20-year-old striker Andy Cole on loan from Arsenal.
 Dariusz Dziekanowski scored both goals against Wolverhampton Wanderers (Wolves) in Smith's second match in charge to provide City with their first win in three months.
 They then won 3–1 against Smith's former club Sunderland, with Cole scoring the first of his 8 goals in 12 appearances during his loan spell.
-Smith successfully steered the club out of the relegation zone at the end of 1992–93 with a run of eight matches unbeaten, and paid a club record £500,000 to secure Cole's services on a permanent basis.
+Smith successfully steered the club out of the relegation zone at the end of 1992–93 with a run of eight matches unbeaten and paid a club record £500,000 to secure Cole's services permanently.
 He further paid £250,000 for Everton midfielder Raymond Atteveld and signed West Ham United striker Leroy Rosenior.

 Smith rebuilt the defence for 1993–94, signing right-back Brian Mitchell and centre-back David Thompson, and oversaw a mixed start to the season.
 City won four straight home matches but also lost 5–1 to West Ham, 5–0 at Newcastle, and most significantly 4–0 to local rivals Bristol Rovers at Twerton Park.
 He found it difficult to control the club's talented and popular players, as Dziekanowski regularly got into trouble in his social life and skilled left-winger Junior Bent was unwilling to deliver crosses as regularly as Smith demanded.
 He tried to sell Bent but was unable to have the deal sanctioned by the club's directors.
 His relationship with the board was poor and he found himself regularly undermined and sensitive boardroom discussions were leaked.
 He also tried to sell Cole in order to provide funds to restructure the first team but again the board refused to sanction the deal.
 He was dismissed on 21 January 1993 following a run of 10 matches without a victory, and his assistant Russell Osman was appointed as his successor.